Documents Required to Sell a Personal Watercraft in Vermont

 Selling a personal watercraft through a private party transaction in Vermont requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-To sell a personal watercraft in Vermont you need: the signed vehicle title, a completed bill of sale, an odometer disclosure statement (federal requirement for vehicles under 20 years old), a release of liability, and government-issued photo ID for both buyer and seller.
+To sell a personal watercraft in Vermont you need: the signed vessel title or HIN documentation, a completed bill of sale, a release of liability notice to the DMV, and valid photo ID for both parties.
+Some transactions also require a smog or emissions certificate.

 Documents required to sell a personal watercraft in Vermont